crochat/mip-deployment-infrastructure/README.md

 This guide will assist you in deploying all the packs and explain what dependencies each one has with the rest.
 This guide does not include detailed installation steps for each service but will prompt you to the appropriate guide.

 ## Prerequisites

-The server must be set up according to the MIP Technical Requirements and must be in a clean state.
+- The server must be set up according to the MIP Technical Requirements and must be in a clean state.
 In case you already have a previous version of the MIP installed and before proceeding with the MIP version 5.0 installation you will need to uninstall the previous version totally.
-Please proceed manually to clean up the server by removing components like: MESOS, Marathon, Zookeeper.
+- Please proceed manually to clean up the server by removing components like: MESOS, Marathon, Zookeeper.
-You can using the script cleanup.sh to remove the previous installation.
+**You can using the script cleanup.sh to remove the previous installation**.
+- You need to create FQDN for you MIP application in order to to that you need to generate TLS certificat and setting your Domaine name application.
 ### If you want to secure your MIP with OpenId
 Connect to HBP Collabotory to generate your credential OpenID security domain (https://services.humanbrainproject.eu/oidc/login) for configure the authentication in you MIP local Installation you have to modify the docker-compose file with your own CLIENT_ID and CLIENT_SECRET